Hawaii close to honoring Juneteenth, leaving 1 state holdout - WTMJ

 In addition, she noted Hawaii was an independent kingdom in 1865 and retains a strong identity from its history as its own nation.
 Finally, she said there’s a tendency for Black people to be treated as “perpetual foreigners” in Hawaii despite their presence dating back to the 18th century.

-But there’s been a shift in the aftermath of the death of George Floyd, both in Honolulu, which recognized the holiday last year, and at the state Legislature this year.
-Floyd, a Black man, was killed last year by a white officer in Minnesota and his death sparked nationwide protests in a reckoning over racial injustice and police brutality.
+But there has been a shift in the aftermath of the death of George Floyd, both in Honolulu, which recognized the holiday last year, and at the state Legislature this year.
+Floyd, a Black man, was killed last year by a white officer in Minnesota, and his death sparked nationwide protests in a reckoning over racial injustice and police brutality.

 “There’s been tremendous momentum building around recognizing the humanity of Black people around the world, and certainly here in Hawaii, and listening to our voices,” Glenn said.

-She hopes official acknowledgement of Juneteenth by the state will prompt people to learn more about the day’s history and how it’s been observed.
+She hopes official acknowledgement of Juneteenth by the state will prompt people to learn more about the day’s history and how it has been observed.

 “I think it’s a good time and place — in terms of the landscape of politics and where we’re at right now as a society — to do things like this, to double down on our commitment to seeing this change come to fruition,” said Gates, who identifies as African American and Samoan or afakasi, which is a Samoan word meaning of mixed Samoan heritage.